minxinhao/SepHash/README.md

 ### WorkLoads and test objects

-- Modify the parameters in ser_cli.sh to change different workloads.
+- Modify the parameters in ser_cli.sh to apply different workloads.
     - load_num: amount of pre-loaded data.
     - num_op: amount of operation during run phase.
     - XXX_frac: ratios of corresponding operation in the run phase, need to sum to 1.0.